Air-Money/air-money.github.io/quickstart.markdown

 layout: default
 title: Quickstart Guide
 nav_order: 1
-description: Get started with Airmoney development in minutes
+description: Get started with DEGN development in minutes
 ---

-# Airmoney Quickstart Guide
+# DEGN Quickstart Guide

-Welcome to the Airmoney development platform!
-This comprehensive guide will walk you through creating and publishing your first decentralized application (dApp) on the Airmoney ecosystem.
+Welcome to the DEGN development platform!
+This comprehensive guide will walk you through creating and publishing your first decentralized application (dApp) on the DEGN ecosystem.

 ## Prerequisites